labsroy007/SE-UResNet/README.md

 # SE-UResNet
-A segmentation model developed for segmenting CXR images
+A novel segmentation model developed for segmenting multiple organs from 2D CXR images.